usaarhat/wwc/README.md

-# Data Carpentry with NLTK and IPython
+# Data Carpentry with Python and NLTK

 This repository contains teaching materials for Saarland Uni's [*Working With Corpora*](http://fedora.clarin-d.uni-saarland.de/unserwiki/doku.php?id=training:working_with_corpora/) program.
 It's been adapted from the repository for teaching materials and additional resources used by [*Research Platforms Services*](http://melbourne.resbaz.edu.au/) at the University of Melbourne to teach *Python*, *IPython*, *Jupyter* and the *Natural Language Toolkit* (*NLTK*).